azirikly/nlp4health-fall25/projects.md

 # Project proposal

 The project proposal needs to provide a good understanding of the problem with specific research questions/tasks.
 Ideally, the proposal should be ~3 pages, and contains the following **sections**.
 Please make sure that the proposal is also added to your GitHub repo of the project.
+Feel free to use any platform for writing your proposal: Latex, Word, GoogleDoc, Markdown.
+Please make sure you use citation manager for your reference and **avoid** inserting them manually in your text.

+## Deadline
+October 2nd, 2025 11:59PM EST
+Please send the project proposal via email and upload it to your GitHub repo.

 ## Overview